Tyrrrz/Contextual/Readme.md

     Console.WriteLine(ctx.Value);

-    // (we'll see how the instance is provided in the following sample) }
+    // (we'll see how to provide a context instance in the following sample) }
 ```